PrzemyslawSwierzewski/Tarot_Cloud_Azure_Infrastructure_with_Terraform/README.md

 terraform init
 ```

-> Update `providers.tf` with your organization and workspace if needed:
+> Update `providers.tf` with your organization and workspace:

 ```hcl
 terraform {